Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 Diamonds Direct Customer Service Experiences

-Shipping and returns at Diamonds Direct
+Shipping and Returns at Diamonds Direct

 After a slew of disappointing experiences throughout our Diamonds Direct lab diamond review, we’re nearing the end.
 And fortunately, it seems we may end on a high note.

-This is pretty good, and while it’s what you should expect, sadly, often, it’s not what many jewelers offer.
+This is pretty good, and while it’s what you should expect, sadly, it’s often not what many jewelers offer.

 After-Sales Support Policies Offered by Diamonds Direct

-- Complimentary Services: Cleaning, polishing, and prong tightening are offered at no additional cost.
+• Complimentary Services: Cleaning, polishing, and prong tightening are offered at no additional cost.

-- Lifetime Warranty: This covers manufacturing defects and issues for the life of your jewelry piece.
+• Lifetime Warranty: This covers manufacturing defects and issues for the life of your jewelry piece.

-- 30-Day Money-Back Guarantee: Allows returns or exchanges within 30 days if unsatisfied with the purchase.
+• 30-Day Money-Back Guarantee: Allows returns or exchanges within 30 days if unsatisfied with the purchase.

 It’s unclear if the same services are always available when purchasing online, but you’re instructed to contact their customer service team with any questions.
 We did, and Diamonds Direct confirmed that they also cover online purchases.

-Summary of Diamonds Direct lab diamonds review
+Summary of Diamonds Direct Lab Diamonds Review

-Overall, our review of Diamonds Direct lab-grown diamonds found that while they offer a decent selection of settings and a variety of precious metals, their limited selection and lack of information make them less attractive for anyone looking for lab-grown diamond jewelry.
+Overall, our review of Diamonds Direct’s lab-grown diamonds found that while they offer a decent selection of settings and a variety of precious metals, their limited selection and lack of information make them less attractive for anyone looking for lab-grown diamond jewelry.

 Diamonds Direct provides excellent after-sales support with a 30-day money-back guarantee, lifetime warranty, reasonable trade-up program, and free, fast shipping and returns.
 That, however, is the only real highlight.